St. Louis family demands justice after loved one killed by illegal street racing

 A 55-year-old north St. Louis man was killed following an overnight street race, police said.

 The family shared video with News 4 that captured the horrific crash.
-It shows three cars racing down MLK and as they approach Goodfellow Blvd., a 21-year-old driver in an Acura TSX clips another car and flies through the intersection.
-Korei Moore was sitting in his parked car when that driver smashed into him.
+It shows three cars racing down Dr. Martin Luther King Drive, and as they approach Goodfellow Blvd., a 21-year-old driver in an Acura TSX clips another car and flies through the intersection.
+William Moore was sitting in his parked car when that driver smashed into him.

-Police say the Acura split in half and that driver walked away with a broken arm.
+Police reported the Acura split in half and that driver walked away with a broken arm.
 At this time, no charges have been filed.

-According to the St. Louis Metropolitan Police Department (SLMPD), they presented the case to the Circuit Attorney’s Office last month.
+The St. Louis Metropolitan Police Department (SLMPD) presented the case to the Circuit Attorney’s Office last month.
 A spokesperson for the Circuit Attorney’s office said they are reviewing the case.

 “We want to see some justice,” Pastor Doug Hollis said.
-He's the victim's brother.
-Hollis said his family is one of many suffering at the hands of reckless drivers.
+Hollis, William Moore's brother, said his family is one of many suffering at the hands of reckless drivers.

 The noise brought Jerry Stamson out of his house on Saturday night and what he saw was a massive party in the street.